crowds-cure/cancer/README.md

 # crowdquant
-A stripped down viewer for crowdsourcing measurements
+A responsive stripped down viewer for crowdsourcing measurements.

 ## Install
 You have to install all projet's dependecies.
 Todo so execute this command in this repository root folder: